Happy Anniversary (2018 film): Production

 In January 2017, it was announced Noël Wells, Ben Schwartz, Annie Potts, and Joe Pantoliano joined the cast of the film, with Jared Stern directing from a screenplay he wrote.
-Marc Provissiero, Helena Heyman, M. Elizabeth Hughes will produce the film under their Odenkirk Provissiero Entertainment and Industry Entertainment banners, respectively.
+Marc Provissiero, Helena Heyman, M. Elizabeth Hughes were to produce the film under their Odenkirk Provissiero Entertainment and Industry Entertainment banners, respectively.
 In February 2017, Rahul Kohli joined the cast of the film.
 Joshua Moshier composed the film's score.

 Production began on January 31, 2017, in Los Angeles, California.

 Release

 The film was released on March 30, 2018.